PARTNER CONTENT

 Morishita: As a Jesuit university, what kind of role can Sophia University play in India?

-Sari: There are more than 420 Catholic colleges (including universities) in India.
+Sali: There are more than 420 Catholic colleges (including universities) in India.
 If we include high schools, there is a huge number of Jesuit schools with excellent academic credentials.
 For this reason, I think it is quite easy for us to build mutually beneficial relationships.
 On the other hand, both Japanese and Indian students tend to look to Western countries as their first choice for studying abroad.
 For this reason, we need to increase the appeal of India to Japanese students and the appeal of Japan to Indian students.

 Morishita: The total number of Indian students in Japan is only about 1,500, which is about 100 times less than the number of Chinese students.
 Considering the population of India, it’s fair to expect significant growth in Indian student numbers.

-Sari: The large number of Chinese students in Japan is due to the success of Japanese language education in China.
+Sali: The large number of Chinese students in Japan is due to the success of Japanese language education in China.
 The Indian Ambassador to Japan, Sibi George, said that he wants to see 10 times more Indian students coming to Japan.
 To achieve this goal, it is important to improve pre-enrollment Japanese language education.
 Simultaneously, Japanese universities need to offer more English-language education programs to create more places for overseas students.

 Morishita: President Terumichi, in the context of Sophia University’s globalization, what are your thoughts about India?